wordslab-org/wordslab-notebooks/README.md

 Use the dropdown list to select the language model wich will generate the answers in your chats.

-3 language models are installed by default in wordslab-notebooks, for chat, code and agents.
+3 language models are installed by default in wordslab-notebooks, for chat, fast generation and agents.
 They were selected as the best ones available at the time of installation that can run on your machine.

 But you can download many other models if you hacve specific needs.
 - Option 1: download a language model from an internet repository to your machine as a big file of several GB and run it locally.